sachin-panayil/notion-action-extractor/README.md

 Thank you for considering contributing to this open source project!
 For more information about our contribution guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Feedback
-If you have ideas for improvements or encounter issues, please file an **issue on our GitHub repository**.
+If you have ideas for improvements or encounter issues, please file an **issue on the GitHub repository**.

 ## Policies

-This project follows standard open source practices and government guidelines for code sharing and collaboration.
+This project follows standard open source practices for code sharing and collaboration.